Kasuga Wakamiya Onmatsuri (Festival)

 Kasugataisha Shrine

-The Kasugataisha Shrine lies in a primeval forest.
-The bri…
+The Kasugataisha Shrine is situated in a primeval forest. …

 Kasugataisha Shrine